 In order to properly cremate a body, the temperature must be 1400 degrees.
 Additionally, most crematoriums use natural gas, which aids in removing the organic compounds within the remains.

-5. Cremation is a Cheap Option
+5. Cremation is a Cheaper Option

 Because burials involve caskets and cemetery monuments, they tend to be much more expensive than cremation.
 For many people, cremation is more affordable than burial.